 I don’t know that we discovered anything new about the car, really.
 I had to do a little research on some things that were not on the top of my memory banks, like the Julian calendar and the Gregorian calendar.
 We had an insert about that.
 I knew that happened, and I roughly knew when it was, but we had to make that was clear and hit that nail right on the head.
 We did have to do some research on the tires, whether the whitewall tires on the car in Part III were original brand tires or the Sears versions of the tires.
 But yeah, there were some things where we just had to say, “Oh, we better we better check that out.”
 Joe has the VIN number in there somewhere.

 I just have one last question for you, and this is a personal question that I was hoping for your opinion.
 I don’t have any tattoos.
 If I were to get one, it would be of Doc’s sketch of flux capacitor with my children’s initials in the equation.
 I’ve been told by a tattoo artist that it would just look like a crappy tattoo because it’s a drawing.
 I just wanted your thoughts on that.

 Well, listen, I have seen people with tattoos that include the flux capacitor.
 People’s arms are just covered with Doc and Marty and the flux capacitor.
 Whether you do this thing with the equations on it, that’s one I have not seen.
 But I think you’ll definitely be the only one to have your kids’ initials.

 Well, I would hope so.

 (Laughing) Then somebody will take a picture of that and say, “Oh, this is a real equation.”
 Then you’ll be part of Back to the Future folklore.

 We would like to extend a special thanks to Bob Gale for taking the time to speak to us.
-Back to the Future: DeLorean Time Machine: Doc Brown’s Owner’s Workshop Manual will be released on March 30, 2021, and is currently available for preorder on Amazon or the Back to the Future store.
+Back to the Future: DeLorean Time Machine: Doc Brown’s Owner’s Workshop Manual is currently available on Amazon or at the Back to the Future store.